 One-to-one as a marketing strategy isn’t new.
 Don Peppers and Martha Rogers coined the term in their 1994 book The One-to-One Future.
-Essentially, one-to-one marketing builds customer relationships, emphasizing personalized interactions to foster customer loyalty and increase customer lifetime value.
+Essentially, one-to-one marketing is a strategy that builds customer relationships, emphasizing personalized interactions to foster customer loyalty and increase customer lifetime value.

 What is the goal of one-to-one marketing?

-Building a marketing strategy that includes one-to-one marketing takes several different forms depending on the channel and your goals.
-Consider each type a different tool in your toolbox — you’ll need all three to make one-to-one marketing a reality for your business.
+Building an individual marketing strategy that includes one-to-one marketing takes several different forms depending on the channel and your goals.
+Consider each type a different tool in your toolbox — you’ll need all three components to make one-to-one marketing a reality for your business.